 On March 11, 2020, the World Health Organization declared the outbreak of the novel coronavirus (COVID-19) a pandemic.
-Its full financial impact is unknown at this time and will depend on the duration of government restrictions, including travel restrictions, quarantines, shelter in place orders and shutdowns and duration of the economic slowdown and nature and timing of a recovery.
+The full financial impact of COVID-19 is unknown at this time and will depend on the duration of government restrictions, including travel restrictions, quarantines, shelter in place orders and shutdowns and duration of the economic slowdown and nature and timing of a recovery.
 The Company has been deemed an essential business and all of our global manufacturing operations have remained open.
 The Company has activated a global, cross-functional response team, which is closely monitoring the situation and implementing additional safety measures to help ensure the well-being of our employees, customers and suppliers, to minimize disruptions and provide for the safe and reliable supply of products to our customers.
 In accordance with the guidance provided by both the World Health Organization and the U.S. Centers for Disease Control and Prevention, the Company has implemented safe work practices, including social distancing and work from home guidelines.

 We are actively monitoring key product availability and continue to stay connected with our customers to understand impacts on their operations.
 All of these efforts will help us better plan and prepare, so we can continue to be a leading supplier of custom parts.
-In anticipation of exposure due to an economic slowdown driven by COVID-19, the Company increased its bad debt reserve by \$0.9 million as of March 31, 2020.
+In anticipation of exposure due to an economic slowdown driven by COVID-19, the Company increased its bad debt reserve by \$0.9 million during the nine months ended September 30, 2020.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27th, 2020.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27, 2020.
 The CARES Act is meant to infuse companies with various income and payroll tax cash benefits to ease the impact of the pandemic.
 A technical correction to the Tax Cuts and Jobs Act of 2017 was included in the CARES Act allowing qualified improvement property to claim bonus depreciation for respective assets placed in service in 2018 and 2019.
 The impact of the CARES Act to the Company was a \$2.6 million reduction in our income taxes payable and a corresponding increase to our deferred tax liability.
+In addition, the Company has elected to defer deposits of the employer portion of the Social Security tax for the quarter ended September 30, 2020 through the quarter ended December 31, 2020.
+The Social Security taxes are being accrued for and will be paid beginning in 2021.